Vyral/amy-wengerd/_posts/2019-12-17-a-year-in-review-for-the-real-estate-market.md

 youtube_code: seNC7N9Iggk
 ---

-{% include youtube.html %}<center>Let’s discuss the takeaways from 2019 and how they might impact your next real estate decision.</center>
+{% include youtube.html %}

+<center>Let&rsquo;s discuss the takeaways from 2019 and how they might impact your next real estate decision.</center>

+&nbsp;

 This is the time of year where the most frequently asked question becomes, “How did the market do this year compared to last year?”